fpvandoorn/Dagstuhl-tables/README.md

 * Necessary requirements for a perfect `(n,k)`-solution to exist are `k - 1 | n - 1` and `k | n` (or `n = 1`).
 * A perfect `(n,k)`-solution exists iff `T(n,k) = (n-1)/(k-1)`.
 * The perfect solutions are in boldface in the tables above.
+* Perfect solutions are also called *Kirkman Systems* in the literature.
 * Perfect solutions are also characterized by [the Social Golfer Problem](#relation-to-the-social-golfer-problem) or [resolvable 2-designs](#relation-to-block-designs).
 * We give various explicit perfect solutions in [literature.md](literature.md)
 * The upper bounds `F`, `H` and `J` all give families of perfect solutions.